AmziLS/AmziProlog/Setup and getting started.md

 MySQL, MSVC or Java).

-For using IDEs such as MS Visual Studio or Eclipse it may be simpler to set system wide environment variables once, using `Configure Amzi Dirs (Release).bat`.
+For using IDEs such as MS Visual Studio or Eclipse it may be simpler to set system wide environment variables, using `Configure Amzi Dirs (Release).bat`.

 Your release environment will be *either* 32 *or* 64 bit, but not both at the same time.
 That is, you need to have two separate folders for Amzi!
 Prolog 32 and 64